simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 The teachings of India were famed far and wide; let us even recall the description of the life of Appolonius of Tyana and his visits to Hindu sages.

-Another speaker reminds us that in Syria a slab was found with an inscribed governmental edict about the persecution of the followers of Jesus as enemies of the government.
-This archaeological find must be curious for those who deny the historicity of Jesus the Teacher.
+Another speaker reminds us that in Syria there was found a slab with an inscribed governmental edict about the persecution of the followers of Jesus as enemies of the government.
+This archæological find must be curious for those who deny the historicity of Jesus the Teacher.
 And how does one explain the tiny coins used by the early Christians in the catacombs?
 And the first catacombs themselves still exist.
 There are always those who love scornfully to deny when something difficult enters their consciousness; but then, knowledge is transformed into seminaristic scholasticism and slander is cultivated as a fine art.
 In what possible way could a recent forgery penetrate into the consciousness of the whole East?
 And where is the scientist who could write a long treatise in Pali and Tibetan?
 We do not know such an one.

 - - - - -